Revolutionary Struggle: Prison

 Nikolaos Maziotis, the reported leader of Revolutionary Struggle disappeared in April 2014 during his trial at Korydallos prison but was captured in July 2014 after a shootout with police Central Athens during a robbery, leaving himself and two others including one police officer injured.
 In 2016 Maziotis again attempted escape when Pola Roupa attempted to help Maziotis along with other political prisoners escape from prison via a hijacked helicopter.
 Reportedly Roupa rented a helicopter before pulling a pistol on the pilot, a retired police officer, in an attempt to force him to fly over the prison.
 The pilot instead started a landing and attempted to force the weapon from Roupa.
 Two shots were fired in the struggle, with an ammunition clip as well as a wig Roupa used as part of her disguise left behind as she fled.

+Releases

+Nikos Maziotis

+In September of 2026 convicted EA member Nikos Maziotis was released from Domokos Prison after serving 14 years of his 20 year sentence, working off 6 years through prison labour.
+Maziotis, in a letter shortly before release, spoke on serving his sentence and the denials of conditional release on the grounds of being unreformed, writing, "Indeed, they are right!
+At a hearing of the Judicial Council, when I was asked whether I had been “corrected”, I replied that this would not happen even in 1,000,000 years.
+I therefore refuse to adopt their “ethics”, the ethics of submission, nor have I, of course, revised my position on Revolutionary Struggle’s actions, which were beneficial and necessary for the social majority, the people and the proletariat, since they were directed against the criminal state-capitalist system of power.", continuing in relation to how he sees the world today, "Especially under today’s conditions, in which the system is becoming increasingly brutal, condemning us to lifelong debt slavery, poverty and destitution, exterminating peoples and populations it deems surplus through wars, genocides and policies aimed at preserving itself, and slowly but surely killing the planet we live on for the sake of profit and the power of a vile minority.
+Under these conditions, the struggle against the state and capital is not only just but necessary and imperative."